scapegoat-scala/gradle-scapegoat-plugin/README.md

     reports = arrayListOf<String>("html", "xml")
     sourcePrefix = "src/main/scala"
     minimalWarnLevel = "info"
+    enable = true
+    testEnable = true
 }
 ```

 For more details, check [examples](./example).

 ## Changelog

+#### 0.1.4

+* Fixed a problem with `scalaVersion` and `scapegoatVersion` parameters.
+* Added configuration option to enable plugin for sources and tests separately.
+* Reports for test tasks are stored in a separate directory.

 #### 0.1.3